Our Staff Picks Top 10 Best Neutral Running Shoes for the AW18 Season

 ‘ON’ refers to the switching ‘ON’ and the activation of muscles when running.
 The Cloudflow stands out due to it’s interesting sole, with individual lugs which are referred to as ‘clouds’.
 When running, they compress and use your own body weight as your own cushioning system.
 This concept provides excellent comfort and spring in a unique way.
 Thus, the technology behind the Swiss brand is superb and up and coming.
 The brand is a relatively new brand with great innotive ideas and confidence in their work.
 Producing a technical shoe suitable for On -road ‘neutral’ runners.
 Perks about the shoes sole include its ability to change direction quickly.
 Perfect for exercise involving agility E.g. Gym Work, Tennis etc. Although it is actually a certified ‘running’ shoe.
 The idea behind this shoe sprouted from beach running and how sand will mold to the shape of a bare foot, hence it’s light weight , soft and mesh like upper.
 The shoe is built with a responsive flex and bend that promotes a flowing motion, encouraging the natural rolling process, and unlocking explosive take-offs.
 If your looking for a comfortable , lightweight , responsive ,neutral trainer then why not give the ON Cloudflow a try?
 Coming in at £119.99 in Store.

-ON currently offer a policy where you may take away their shoes for a 30 day period, you can go on as many runs as you like outside and if you are not happy with them , you are welcome to bring them back into store and swap them for another pair .
+ON currently offer a policy where you may try their shoes for 30 days, go on as many runs as you like outside and if you are not happy with them, you’re welcome to bring them back in store and swap them for another pair.
 This shows their desire to improve their identity and technology.

 This shoe is recognised as Nikes shoe of ‘origin’ which has been used by the likes of ‘Mo Farah’ , an elite athlete both at track distances – 5k and 10k and now Marathons.
 Showing the real pedigree of the shoe.
 Staff at The Running Outlet have good experience with the Pegasus , describing it as a satisfactory trainer with no downfalls.
 In fact, all previous customers have had an excellent experience with this shoe and classed it as a successful purchase.
 Due to it’s general comfort and all around good fit.
 Nike are now on their 35th version of the product and generally they do not make too many alterations and changes to it thanks to it’s success , supporting the statement ‘If it’s not broken, there is no need to fix it’.
 The latest update is however considered to accommodate more foot shapes as the eyelets have been moved up, opening the toe-box and creating more flex , the shoe is also more padded around the Achilles tendon than it was before.
 The standout perk about this trainer is it’s price.
 Coming in at £94.49.
 The trainer is brilliant value for money and we also stock it in kids sizes for just £46.99.